European Central Bank - eurosystem

 What is the ECB's monetary policy?

-Recent monetary policy decisions Our price stability objective and the strategy review Christine Lagarde: Interview with Redaktionsnetzwerk Deutschland
+Recent monetary policy decisions Our price stability objective and the strategy review What is monetary policy?

 Why is price stability so important?

 Price stability is the ECB’s primary objective, as set out in Article 127 of the Treaty on the Functioning of the European Union.
-The Governing Council considers that price stability is best maintained by aiming for 2% inflation over the medium term, as measured by the Harmonised Index of Consumer Prices (HICP).
+The Governing Council considers price stability to be best maintained by aiming for 2% inflation over the medium term, as measured by the Harmonised Index of Consumer Prices (HICP).

-Stable prices make it easier for individuals to plan spending and encourage companies to invest.
-They also help to maintain confidence in our currency by stabilising the quantity of goods and services that can be purchased with a given amount of euro.
+Stable prices encourage companies to invest and make it easier for individuals to plan spending.
+They also help to maintain confidence in our currency by keeping the quantity of goods and services that can be purchased with a given amount of euro constant.

 Explainer: Why are stable prices important?
 Why is our inflation target 2%?